Skip to navigation Skip to content

 Studying less than full-time

-Students who are not undertaking full-time study may still be eligible for TAP where they are undertaking an approved concessional study load of at least 66%, in line with the YA concessional study load rules.
+Students who are undertaking an approved concessional study load of at least 66% may be eligible for the TAP.
 See Assessing concessional study loads for Youth Allowance (YA) or Assessing the two-thirds study load concession for ABSTUDY).

 In all other circumstances, the student must be undertaking study of at least 75% of the full-time study load over a 12 month period to be eligible for TAP.

-If a student chooses to aggregate their study load, they will only meet the study requirements for TAP if:
+If a student chooses to aggregate their study load, they will only meet the study requirements for the TAP if the:

-• the student is able to enrol over the entire aggregation period at the start of the period
+• student is able to enrol over the entire aggregation period at the start of the period and they enrol full time in the first study period (0.500 EFTSL)

-• the study load over the aggregation period is 75% (or concessional percentage) of the normal full-time study
+• study load over the aggregation period is 75% (or concessional percentage) of the normal full-time study load, and

-• the shorter periods that make up the aggregation period must be consecutive
+• shorter periods that make up the aggregation period are consecutive

 Change of circumstances

-After lodging a claim, and before receiving the first instalment, the student needs to confirm if there is a change in:
+After lodging a claim, and before receiving the first instalment, the student needs to confirm if there has been a change in their:

-• study information, including study load, duration, course details or provider
+• course, study load, duration, or education provider

 • parental information, including changes to parental income or circumstances (partnered/separated)